 When planning an event, a blank canvas venue holds endless opportunities to make your mark on the space and bring your event theme to life.
 This might seem a daunting prospect… where to begin?
 How to strike the balance between transformative and over-decorated?
 Which theming will complement the space itself?

-At Center Parcs, four of our forest locations in the UK are home to The Venue; a multi-purpose events venue boasting a variety of blank canvas spaces.
+At Center Parcs, two of our forest locations in the UK are home to The Venue; a multi-purpose events venue boasting a variety of blank canvas spaces.
 We spoke to Jacob Scroby, Account Manager at event theming experts Eventologists, who shared his insights into making maximum impact without going overboard…

 If you’re stuck for ideas, utilising one of the venue’s other notable traits can help with theming ideas.
 With Center Parcs, we obviously have acres of beautiful woodland to draw on, meaning it works really well to keep the theme of nature going with plenty of foliage and natural colours.
 Alternatively, using a venue’s catering options or wider location as inspiration can really help to build a story for your event.